Kyung Wha Chung: Musical career

 In 1967, Chung and Pinchas Zukerman were the joint winners of the Edgar Leventritt Competition, the first time for such an outcome in the history of the competition.
-This prize led to several engagements in North America, such as with the Chicago Symphony Orchestra and the New York Philharmonic.
+This prize led to several engagements in North America including performances with the Chicago Symphony Orchestra and the New York Philharmonic.
 She substituted for Nathan Milstein for his White House Gala when he became indisposed.

 Her next big opportunity came in 1970 as a substitute for Itzhak Perlman, with the London Symphony Orchestra.
 The success of this engagement led to many other performances in the United Kingdom and a recording contract with Decca/London.
-Her debut album with André Previn and London Symphony Orchestra, which coupled Tchaikovsky and Sibelius concertos, brought her international attention, including the top recommendation in the BBC Radio 3's Building a Library programme which compared the various recordings of the Sibelius.
+Her debut album with André Previn and London Symphony Orchestra, which coupled Tchaikovsky and Sibelius concertos, brought her international attention, including the top recommendation on the BBC Radio 3's Building a Library programme, which compared the various recordings of the Sibelius.
 In Europe, Chung continued her musical studies with Joseph Szigeti.

 Her commercial recordings include core repertoire violin concerti, including Beethoven, Tchaikovsky, and Berg.
-She has recorded chamber works such as the Brahms violin sonatas, Franck & Debussy sonatas, and Respighi & Strauss sonatas (with Krystian Zimerman, a recording which earned her a Gramophone Award for Best Chamber Recording).
+She has recorded chamber works including the Brahms violin sonatas, Franck & Debussy sonatas, and Respighi & Strauss sonatas (with Krystian Zimerman, a recording which earned her a Gramophone Award for Best Chamber Recording).
 Other recordings include Vivaldi's Four Seasons, which was selected as Gramophone's editorial choice, and the Brahms violin concerto with the Vienna Philharmonic under Simon Rattle.